synapsec-ai/soundsright-subnet/index.md

 If you are unfamiliar with how Bittensor works, please check out [this primer](https://docs.bittensor.com/learn/bittensor-building-blocks) first!

-The SoundsRight subnet incentivizes the research and development of speech enhancement models through daily fine-tuning competitions, powered by the decentralized Bittensor ecosystem.
+The SoundsRight subnet promotes the research and development of speech enhancement models through daily fine-tuning competitions, powered by the decentralized Bittensor ecosystem.

 Miners in the subnet will upload their fine-tuned models to HuggingFace, and the subnet's validators are in charge of downloading the models, benchmarking their performance and determining the best model.